Sodium carbonate: Hydrates

-The decahydrate is formed from water solutions crystallizing in the temperature range −2.1 to +32.0 °C, the heptahydrate in the narrow range 32.0 to 35.4 °C and above this temperature the monohydrate forms.
+The decahydrate is formed from water solutions crystallizing in the temperature range −2.1 to 32.0 °C, the heptahydrate in the narrow range 32.0 to 35.4 °C and above this temperature the monohydrate forms.
 In dry air the decahydrate and heptahydrate lose water to give the monohydrate.
 Other hydrates have been reported, e.g. with 2.5 units of water per sodium carbonate unit ("Penta hemihydrate").

 Washing soda

-Sodium carbonate decahydrate (Na_{2}CO_{3}·10H_{2}O), also known as washing soda, is the most common hydrate of sodium carbonate containing 10 molecules of water of crystallization.
+Sodium carbonate decahydrate (Na_{2}CO_{3} · 10 H_{2}O), also known as washing soda, is the most common hydrate of sodium carbonate containing 10 molecules of water of crystallization.
 Soda ash is dissolved in water and crystallized to get washing soda.